jncraton/retrieval-augmented-generation/readme.md

 Hallucinations
 --------------

 Unfortunately, large language models may not always answer in a factually correct manner.
-The relatively small model running locally via the `languagemodels` package will commonly generate inaccurate results (sometimes called "hallicinations") even for relatively simple prompts.
+The relatively small model running locally via the `languagemodels` package will commonly generate inaccurate results (sometimes called "hallucinations") even for relatively simple prompts.
 For example:

 ```python
 >>> import languagemodels